-3.23.2011 Auburn University at Montgomery (AUM) and Marion Military Institute (MMI) agree to mutual cooperation in the articulation and transfer of courses, and establishment of application and registration process to facilitate the transfer of MMI graduates to AUM for the purpose of earning a bachelor's degree.
+Auburn University at Montgomery (AUM) and Marion Military Institute (MMI) agree to mutual cooperation in the articulation and transfer of courses, and establishment of application and registration process to facilitate the transfer of MMI graduates to AUM for the purpose of earning a bachelor's degree.
 Subject to terms of this agreement, a student who has earned both an associate's degree and possesses a cumulative GPA of 2.0 from MMI may be eligible for admission to AUM with up to a maximum of 64 semester hours transferring.
 Please contact MMI's Academic Dean for more information.

-2.22.12 The University of West Florida (UWF) and Marion Military Institute (MMI) have signed an agreement to provide MMI students an easier transition to UWF.
+The University of West Florida (UWF) and Marion Military Institute (MMI) signed an agreement to provide MMI students an easier transition to UWF.
 Under the agreement, students who have earned an associate's degree and possess a cumulative GPA of 2.0 at MMI are eligible for admissions to UWF with up to 64 semester hours transferring.

-UWF academic advisor will work closely with eligible MMI students to ensure that all students in the program have been advised of all degree requirements remaining prior to beginning their first semester at UWF.
+An academic advisor from UWF will work closely with eligible MMI students to ensure that students have been advised of all degree requirements remaining prior to beginning their first semester at UWF.
 In addition, UWF will waive application fees for MMI students applying to UWF within the parameters of this agreement, as long as the student is currently enrolled and in good standing at MMI.